lpassamano/tech-assessment-lead-web-developer/README.md

 The code in its current state should have all you need available to build out the rest of the API.
 If you need to install additional packages for your assessment that's fine, but your code must use the above tech.
 Connecting and interacting with the database as needed is up to you.

-**Note:** You'll need a local database server
+**Note:** You'll need a local PostgreSQL database server.
+See [here](https://www.postgresqltutorial.com/install-postgresql/) for installing on Windows if needed

 # Assessment

 This assessment involves adding to the very minimal API server provided in the codebase.
-You'll be interacting with a database, where you'd be reading and writing information to and from.
+You'll be interacting with a database, where you'll be reading and writing information to and from.

 We've provided the schema for the database along with the available data you're to work with.
 You can restore this database to your local environment for working with.
 If the restore gives you an issue, you can also run that script file against your database to get it set up.